 Like everything else, the employment of a person also has a life cycle.
 It has its ups and downs and consistencies.
 There is a time when your career peaks and then follows years of recession, not in the bad terms.
 But before it lies a few years of constant struggle.
 You have to give your best to the organization you are working for.
 Throughout your employment period, the level and nature of your engagement with the organization vary in many ways.
 This pattern of varied engagement with the organization is understood through a framework called the employee life cycle.

 Right from the start, i.e., the recruitment till the end, i.e., the retirement, the employee life cycle covers all stages.
 Although the basic framework involves five stages of the life cycle, different organizations and experts can manipulate it a bit and make it six or four depending upon their needs and other peculiarities.
-This article will expand with the five steps of the employee life cycle and everything you need to know around it.
+This article will expand with the five steps of the employee life cycle and everything you need to know about it.

 What is the Employee Life Cycle?